DaanMol/blauw.smartgrid/README.md

 *Random*

 The random algorithm connects houses to batteries at random.
-This gives a representation of possible solutions for the problem.
+This gives a representation of possible solutions for the problem of grid 1.
 The graph has been run 10.000 times.
 The goal is to create algorithms that better the optimal outcome of this random walk.

 ![Random plot](/Presentation/Images/rw100khisto.png)